menu

 • ■ Investment in Blue Bond Issued by Asian Development Bank (ADB)

-In September 2021, Dai-ichi Life invested approx ¥16.5 billion iin a blue bond issued by the Asian Development Bank (“ADB”).
+In September 2021, Dai-ichi Life invested approximately ¥16.5 billion in a blue bond issued by the Asian Development Bank ("ADB").
 The proceeds raised from this bond will be used toward ADB's initiatives related to the protection and restoration of marine ecosystems and promote inclusive livelihood opportunities and the like, in line with the above plan.
-Through its investment in this bond, the Company will financially support ADB's initiatives aimed at protecting and restoring ocean health in the Asia and the Pacific region.

 15.Life on Land